aardk/jupyter-casa/README.md

 ## Installation

-Because Jupyter requires a much more current python distibution than what is used in NRAO's CASA releases, a custom build of CASA is required.
+Because Jupyter requires a much more current python distibution than what is provided in NRAO's CASA releases, a custom build of CASA is required.
 We distribute a [DOCKER](https://www.docker.com/) image containing a version of CASA which uses the most recent (I)python, matplotlib, etc. Note that this version of CASA can only be used from within Jupyter.

+Installation is a simple as executing:
+`
 docker pull penngwyn/jupytercasa
+`

 ## Usage

-Eventhough we wrap all CASA tasks so that they will not launch a GUI window the QT based CASA tasks still require X11, unfortunately.
+Even though we wrap all CASA tasks so that they will not launch a GUI window the QT based CASA tasks still require X11, unfortunately.
-Tasks such as *plotms* won't start unless X11 is working even when it doesn't even open a window!
+Tasks such as *plotms* won't start unless X11 is working even when it doesn't even open a window.
 Therefore the local X11 socket needs to be shared with Docker container.

 The simplest incantation to start JUPYTER on a recent Ubuntu:

 `
 docker run --rm -p 8888:8888 -i -t -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY penngwyn/jupytercasa /bin/sh -c "jupyter notebook"
 `